CataclysmicCode/de_block_2/README.md

 A web based game that works on Khan Academy based on de blob 2 for PS3 but remade in a 2D pixelated style, with completely reworked ideas.

+I am starting to realize how much of a pain it is to work with KA's strict policy of "No external images" When i want to import custom sprites or parallax scrolling backgrounds.
+Everything has to be converted to base64 before being ported over.

 To Do:
 - Missions & NPC's
 - Level conditional actions